Increase the storage size or change the storage location of the volume snapshot

 One of the ways to avoid this issue is to perform backups when the I/O load is lower.

-You can also increase the snapshot storage size or move the storage to a volume with more free space.
+You can also free up space on the disk, increase the snapshot storage size or move the storage to a volume with more free space.